 Are you on a pursuit of happiness?
 Do you strive to create a foundation of joy and gratitude and greet the world with a smile on your face?
 I certainly do and I think that this ideal is fairly popular, especially among the wellness community.

 And how could it not be?
 Happiness feels good!
-A positive outlook is good for you.
-Emotional vitality and a sense of optimism can help you to avoid and/or manage illnesses like heart attacks, stroke, diabetes and depression (source).
+And a positive outlook is good for you.
+Emotional vitality and a sense of optimism can even help you to avoid and/or manage illnesses like heart attacks, stroke, diabetes and depression (source).

 How Can Negative Emotions Actually Be Healthy?

 You are a whole person.
-As a whole person you are going to experience far more than positive emotions.
-Those feelings are all there for a reason.
+As a whole person you are going to experience far more than simply positive emotions.
+And all of your feelings are all there for a reason.
 They are meant to guide you, telling you when to turn away and what directions to move in.
-These emotions protect you, letting you know when something isn’t right and when to run.
+Emotions protect you, letting you know when something isn’t right and when to walk away.
 They are mechanisms that have developed through eons of evolution, created to aid in your growth and survival.
 That’s kind of a big deal!

 As healthy as it may be to be happy, denying yourself the right to experience negative emotions isn’t good for you either.
 In fact, suppressing emotions might pack a pretty negative punch in the health department, potentially increasing your risk of heart disease and even cancer (source).
 That kind of undoes the health benefits of happiness we talked about earlier.

 You never need to face it alone.
 Build a supportive team that you can celebrate with and cry with.
 Your feelings are as much a fundamental part of your biology as breathing and hunger – you need to address them (even when they aren’t positive) and care for them in order to truly foster good health.
-It’s the ultimate form of self-love.
+It’s the ultimate form of self love.

+There is no shame in needing and seeking help.
 If your feelings are more than you can bare and become more destructive than constructive there is never any shame in opening up to someone and working together to find a solution.
-It can be anyone in your support group, including friends, family and even a good therapist.
-There is no shame in needing and seeking help.
+It can be anyone in your support group, including friends, family and even a good therapist or psychologists.